mmitss/mmitss-az/src/vsp/priority-request-generator/README.md

 ```

 ## Console output and logging
-The PRG can store important information like- SRMs, SSMs etc. in the log files.
-The log file name is PRGLog.txt.
-It is expensive process to write in a file.
-Therefore, logging is turned off by default.
+The PRG can store important information like- SRMs, SSMs etc. in the time-stamped log files.
+The log file stored in nojournal/bin/log directory.
+It is expensive process to write in a file or displaying in the console.
+Therefore, logging and console output are turned off by default.
 It can be turned on for debugging or analyzing purpose.
-Logging can be turned on by setting the variable "Logging" as "True" (instead of "False") in the 'mmitss-phase3-master-config.json' configuration file.
+Logging can be turned on by setting the variable "Logging" as true, "ConsoleOutput" as true (instead of false) in the 'mmitss-phase3-master-config.json' configuration file.
 The console output also provides some information about the status of the component.
 The console output can be redirected to a file using supervisor if mmitss is running inside container.
 The following information is displayed in the console:
 - The cause of sending SRM
 - SSM received status